 We are piloting the 3 Dimensions of Care For Diabetes (3DFD) programme for Lambeth and Southwark residents targeting people with difficult to control diabetes.
 Referral criteria for 3DFD includes poorly controlled diabetes for at least six months with HbA1c > 9% as well as social problems and/or psychological problems.

 Diabetes outpatient clinics

-We do not have an emergency walk-in clinic, but if patients turn up, Monday-Friday, they will be checked and triaged by clinic nurses to assess if they need to be seen urgently or an appointment can be made to return to clinic or, if appropriate, local community diabetes clinic.
+We do not have an emergency walk-in clinic.
+However, if patients attend Monday-Friday they will be checked and triaged by clinic nurses to assess if they need to be seen urgently or if an appointment can be made to return to clinic or, if appropriate, a local community diabetes clinic.

 Booking a patient at King's

 GPs should refer via NHS e-referral (e-RS) wherever possible.

 - GPs: use NHS e-Referral and state that the referral is urgent.

 - Other referrers can make an urgent referral by contacting the Diabetes secretaries via the switchboard on 020 3299 9000.